-Mosquitoes are one of the worst pests that you can find flying around your yard.
+Mosquitos are the worst pests that you can find around your yard, making mosquito control essential for your property.
 They swarm seemingly by the thousands, and they can turn a good time into complete misery.
-Mosquitoes are without a doubt an actual pest that can take over your yard in no time at all.
+Also, mosquitos will take over your yard in no time at all.

 Their quick breeding and life cycles make removal a nightmare because they never cease reproducing, growing in numbers by the weeks.
-Neglecting a mosquito issue is the last thing anyone would want to do because when left to their own devices, mosquitoes will happily take over your yard.
+In addition, neglecting a mosquito issue is the last thing anyone would want to do.
+When left to their own devices, mosquitoes will happily take over your yard.

 Nothing is worse than a mosquito infestation because they make your yard almost unbearable to be in and enjoy.
 Even worse than being a nuisance, they can carry blood-borne diseases and have no problem sharing them with you and your family.